What is Self-Help Homes?

 Self-Help Homes is a government-sponsored agency that allows families to save money by building their own houses in a rural community.
 Neighbors work together to finish the homes, and no one can move in until all the houses in a given project are completed.

 Our Part: BYU students travel every Saturday (with a few exceptions) to building sites and gain valuable construction experience while helping these families build their own houses.
 No previous construction experience is required.
-All are welcome, but we appreciate having names listed on the Google doc in advance so we can know how many volunteers to plan for.
+All are welcome, but we appreciate having names listed on the Google doc in advance so we know how many vehicles to reserve.

 Volunteer Commitment: Projects are on Saturdays from 8:00 a.m. to 12:00 p.m.
 Meet in front of Jamba Juice in the Wilkinson Center to carpool.
 Large groups can be arranged with at least a couple of weeks' notice.